Jeffrey Goldberg Biography

 Jeffrey Goldberg Career

-After serving at the station for several years he departed and joined The Forward, where he was employed as the New York bureau chief.
-He has served as an author for several major magazine networks including The New York Times Magazine and also New York Magazine.
+Jeffrey kicked off his journalism career in Israel, where he was commissioned at The Jerusalem Post as a columnist.
+Later, he went back to the United States and was commissioned as a police reporter at The Washington Post.
+After serving for several years for the station, he left and moved to The Forward, where he worked as the New York bureau chief.
+He has served as a writer for numerous major magazine networks such as The New York Times Magazine as well as New York Magazine.